Multiple Authentication HeadersΒΆ

 - Enter the header key (e.g.,

-) and value for each header - Click "Remove" next to any header to delete it
+X-API-Key) and value for each header - Click "Remove" next to any header to delete it

 - Submit the form to save your configuration

-Via API¶
+Via APIΒΆ

-Send a POST request to /admin/gateways
+Send a POST request to /admin/gateways with the auth_headers field as a JSON array:

 {